volodya0/WeatherStation/README.md

 # WeatherStation

-Simplr weather station using Arduino UNO and ESP32
+Simple weather station using Arduino UNO and ESP32